Prognostic Meteorological Discussion

 ...Guidance/Predictability Assessment...

-ensemble means account for about half of the fronts/pressures
+ensemble means for the latter half of the forecast period, with

 ...Weather/Hazards Highlights...